Create a Federated Query

 The wizard specifies query names as follows:

 Right-click the federated data source and choose Manage Relations.
-This invokes the Master-Detail Relation Editor that you can use to specify a master-detail relationship between the separate queries.
+This invokes the Master-Detail Relation Editor you can use to specify a master-detail relationship between the separate queries.

 Combine Data into a Single Query